Step 7. Create an in-game event

-First of all, add a file in src/modules/main/server/chara.ts
+First of all, add a file in main/server/events/chara.ts

 import { RpgEvent, EventData, RpgPlayer } from '@rpgjs/server'